TrueBurn/halloween-maps-2025/docs/PRD.md

 -- Row Level Security
 ALTER TABLE locations ENABLE ROW LEVEL SECURITY;

--- Public read access
-CREATE POLICY "Public locations are viewable by everyone" ON locations FOR SELECT
+-- Public read access (anon users only see participating locations) CREATE POLICY "Public can view participating locations" ON locations FOR SELECT
+  TO anon
   USING (is_participating = true);

+-- Authenticated users can view all locations (enables admin updates) CREATE POLICY "Authenticated users can view all locations" ON locations FOR SELECT
+  TO authenticated
+  USING (true);

+-- Admin can manage all locations
+CREATE POLICY "Authenticated users can insert locations" ON locations FOR INSERT
+  TO authenticated
+  WITH CHECK (true);

--- Update policy for authenticated users who own the location CREATE POLICY "Users can update their own locations" ON locations FOR UPDATE
+CREATE POLICY "Authenticated users can update locations" ON locations FOR UPDATE
+  TO authenticated
+  USING (true)
+  WITH CHECK (true);

+CREATE POLICY "Authenticated users can delete locations" ON locations FOR DELETE
+  TO authenticated
-  USING (
+  USING (true);
-    auth.uid() IS NOT NULL
-    AND (
-      auth.jwt()->>'phone' = phone_number
-      OR auth.jwt()->>'email' = email
-    )
-  );
 ```

 #### Custom Enums